timescale/docs/self-hosted/configuration/timescaledb-config.md

 ### `timescaledb.restoring (bool)`

 Set Timescale in restoring mode.
-It is by default disabled.
+It is disabled by default.

 ### `timescaledb.license (string)`